cactuscloud/fancySelectJs/README.md

 					Clears a fancySelectJs.
 This function automatically runs when the fancySelectJs's parent form (if any) fires its onreset event.

-				setValue(String value)
+				setValue(Multiple value)
-					Clears the fancy select and sets it to a given value or to a DELIMITER separated list of values.
+					Clears the fancy select and sets it to the given value or values specified in the parameter.
+Possible values are:
+						- A DELIMITER separated list of Strings
+						- An Array of Strings
+						- An Array of objects with a String value parameter - e.g. [{value: ""}, ...]
+					This function does not fire the change event.

 				getValue() : String
-					Return a string containing the value of the fancySelectJs.
+					Returns a string containing the value of the fancySelectJs.
 The same could be achieved by selecting the original HTML SELECT element with JQuery and running the JQuery val() function - i.e. var value = $("#someHtmlSelect").val();

+				getValueAsArray() : Array
+					Returns an array of objects representing the label and value of the current selections.
+					Data of this format can also be accepted by the setValue() function.
+The data format is as follows - [{value: "", label: ""}, ...]

+				getOption(Integer index) : Object
+					Returns the data held for an option at a specific index within the fancySelectJs.
+This data is compatible with the setValue() function.
+The data format is as follows - [{value: "", label: ""}, ...]

 				disable()
 					Disables the fancySelectJs.